0xmoei/union-testnet/README.md

 ```

 Script asks you the network you want to transact on ,wallet privatekey ,and the hex you created in step 1

+#

+## This script is specifically designed for stress testing one of the top zk-interoperability protocols, and it serves no other function